DETAILED ACTION

 in response to the controller [6120, Fig 10] tagging one of the plurality of blocks as a bad block, analyzing the first block status data to determine if a block is bad or not [Fig 8; G/B BITMAP, Fig 9; Paragraphs 0105 – 0124; The bad block metadata is used to manage data in the memory].

-However, Oh may not specifically disclose the limitation of reading a second set of block status data from a one-time programmable (OTP) memory, wherein the second set of block status data indicates whether the plurality of blocks are bad blocks, and wherein the second set of block status data indicates the status of each block of the plurality of blocks of memory, in response to tagging one of the blocks as a bad block, determining whether the first set of block status data has been corrupted by comparing the first set of block status data to the second set of block status data, and in response to the first set of block status data being different than the second set of block status data, write the second set of block status data over the first set of block status data in the non-volatile memory device.
+However, Oh may not specifically disclose the limitation of reading a second set of block status data from a one-time programmable (OTP) memory, wherein the second set of block status data of the OTP memory is non-changing, wherein the second set of block status data indicates whether the plurality of blocks are bad blocks, wherein the second set of block status data indicates the status of each block of the plurality of blocks of memory, and wherein a difference in the first set of block status data of the non-volatile memory device and the second set of block status data of the OTP memory indicates a latch upset event has occurred in the non-volatile memory device, in response to tagging one of the first set of blocks as a bad block, determining whether the first set of block status data has been corrupted by comparing the first set of block status data to the second set of block status data, and in response to the first set of block status data being different than the second set of block status data, write the second set of block status data over the first set of block status data in the non-volatile memory device.

-Nipunage discloses reading a second set of block status data from a memory, wherein the second set of block status data indicates whether the plurality of blocks are bad blocks, and wherein the second set of block status data indicates the status of each block of the plurality of blocks of memory, compare the first set of block status data to the second set of block status data, in response to tagging one of the blocks as a bad block, determining whether the first set of block status data has been corrupted by comparing the first set of block status data to the second set of block status data, and in response to the first set of block status data being different than the second set of block status data, write the second set of block status data over the first set of block status data in the non-volatile memory device [270M, 272M, 260, 262, 270A, and 272A, Fig 2; 402, 404, 406, and 416, Fig 4; 502, 504, and 506, Fig 5; 602, 604, 606, 608, 610, and 614, Fig 6A; Column 2, Lines 51 – 64; Column 7, Lines 58 – 67; Column 8, Lines 1 – 16 and 32 – 46; Column 13, Lines 64 – 67; Column 14, Lines 1 – 20; Column 14, Lines 55 – 67; Column 15, Lines 1 – 5; The bad block bitmap information in Oh is metadata.
+Nipunage discloses reading a second set of block status data from a memory, wherein the second set of block status data indicates whether the plurality of blocks are bad blocks, wherein the second set of block status data indicates the status of each block of the plurality of blocks of memory, compare the first set of block status data to the second set of block status data, in response to tagging one of the first set of blocks as a bad block, determining whether the first set of block status data has been corrupted by comparing the first set of block status data to the second set of block status data, and in response to the first set of block status data being different than the second set of block status data, write the second set of block status data over the first set of block status data in the non-volatile memory device [270M, 272M, 260, 262, 270A, and 272A, Fig 2; 402, 404, 406, and 416, Fig 4; 502, 504, and 506, Fig 5; 602, 604, 606, 608, 610, and 614, Fig 6A; Column 2, Lines 51 – 64; Column 7, Lines 58 – 67; Column 8, Lines 1 – 16 and 32 – 46; Column 13, Lines 64 – 67; Column 14, Lines 1 – 20; Column 14, Lines 55 – 67; Column 15, Lines 1 – 5; The bad block bitmap information in Oh is metadata.
 Nipunage discloses storing copies of metadata in difference storage devices and then comparing the versions of the metadata from the different storage devices.
 The metadata being compared shows the metadata was created before the comparison and the comparison is in response to the creation of the metadata.
 Either copy of the metadata can be considered corrupted or invalid as a result of the comparison and then the valid metadata is used to replace the invalid metadata].

 Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to incorporate Nipunage in Oh, because it provides for redundancy by creating a backup of data and also verifying the backup.